 I believe that one of the most fundamental and necessary aspects of survival for Montessori parents and teachers is a strong and connected community.
 Whether it’s a virtual or physical space – we all need it, place and people that make you feel understood, accepted, where your voice is valid.
-We sharpen each other’s knowledge and inspire to do usual tasks differently, but most importantly, we help each other create stronger connections with our children.
+We sharpen each other’s knowledge and inspiration to do usual tasks differently, but most importantly, we help each other create stronger connections with our children.
 One of my favourite things in the world is to listen to people talk.
 Kitchen.
 Cup of cold tea.
 Candle.
 Night.
 Eyes.
 Ears.
 When people feel comfortable to pour out their ideas, thoughts and feelings from the depth of their hearts and beliefs without holding back.
 This inspired me to reach out to my dear Montessorian friends and readers – asking them to kindly share their thoughts and wisdom on most valuable lessons learnt in 2016.
 The truth is, I am so very grateful for every single person who visits, comments, shows support and sees value in what I have to say and in materials I have to offer.
 It is incredibly humbling.
 I would love to look in the eyes and hear the “story” of every single one of you, dear readers!
 You are the reason I do what I do!
 Thank you!

 Montessori Lessons Learnt In 2016 by Montessori Nature’s friends and readers: